eudaemonic-one/Lifelong-Learning/Java/Effective Java/2 Creating and Destroying Objects.md

 * “The counterpoint to this item is Item 50 on defensive copying.
 The present item says, “Don’t create a new object when you should reuse an existing one,” while Item 50 says, “Don’t reuse an existing object when you should create a new one.”

+## Item 7: Eliminate obsolete object references

+* **“An obsolete reference is simply a reference that will never be dereferenced again.”**
+* “If an object reference is unintentionally retained, not only is that object excluded from garbage collection, but so too are any objects referenced by that object, and so on.”
+* “The fix for this sort of problem is simple: **null out references once they become obsolete**.”
+  * “An added benefit of nulling out obsolete references is that if they are subsequently dereferenced by mistake, the program will immediately fail with a NullPointerException, rather than quietly doing the wrong thing.”
+* **“Nulling out object references should be the exception rather than the norm.”**
+  * “The best way to eliminate an obsolete reference is to let the variable that contained the reference fall out of scope.
+This occurs naturally if you define each variable in the narrowest possible scope (Item 57).”
+* **“Whenever a class manages its own memory, the programmer should be alert for memory leaks”**
+* **“Another common source of memory leaks is caches.”**
+  * “The cache should occasionally be cleansed of entries that have fallen into disuse.”

+* **“A third common source of memory leaks is listeners and other callbacks.”**
+  * “One way to ensure that callbacks are garbage collected promptly is to store only weak references to them, for instance, by storing them only as keys in a WeakHashMap.”
+* “Because memory leaks typically do not manifest themselves as obvious failures, they may remain present in a system for years.
+They are typically discovered only as a result of careful code inspection or with the aid of a debugging tool known as a heap profiler.
+Therefore, it is very desirable to learn to anticipate problems like this before they occur and prevent them from happening.”